-The applicant is proposing to develop Tax Lot 4000, which is zoned MU-I, with a 204 affordable multifamily unit in two phases.
-Per Table 533-1, the proposed multi-family use is permitted in the MU-I zone.
+As mentioned above, the applicant is proposing to divide Tax Lot 4000 into Parcel 1 and Parcel 2.
+The proposed Project will be developed on Parcel 1, which is zoned MU-I. Per Table 533-1, the proposed multifamily use is permitted in the MU-I zone.